Depending on your income and the age of your children, you could score a hefty income tax credit and possibly earn a tax refund.

 Credit is refundable for some taxpayers

-In most cases, the child tax credit is nonrefundable, meaning if your credit is bigger than your tax liability, your tax bill is just reduced to zero.
-Any remaining unused credit is lost.
+Up to $1,400 of the $2,000 credit is refundable.
+If your credit is bigger than your tax liability, your tax bill is just reduced to zero.
+Any remaining unused amount of the non-refundable portion of the credit is lost.

-The formula for calculating the refundable Additional Child Tax Credit is fairly complicated and a good reason to use TurboTax.
-If you have one or more qualifying children and more than $3,000 of earned income (income from wages and other job-related compensation), you may be entitled to a refund of up to 15 percent of your earned income (including tax-free combat pay) in excess of $3,000.
+The formula for calculating the refundable portion of the Child Tax Credit is fairly complicated and a good reason to use TurboTax.
+If you have one or more qualifying children and more than $2,5000 of earned income (income from wages and other job-related compensation), you may be entitled to a refund of up to 15 percent of your earned income (including tax-free combat pay) in excess of $2,500.